 Over the years, we’ve seen two scenarios play out from would-be Blade clients who have reached out to us for branding and advertising services.
 I say “would-be” because if one of these scenarios was in place, we declined the opportunity to serve those start-ups.

-First, they have an unrealistic idea of what it can cost to develop and launch a brand from the get go.
+First, they have an unrealistic idea of what it can cost to develop and launch a brand community from the get go.
 Or second, they have invested all their money in the product/service and simply never acquired or assembled the money needed to properly brand and the launch the offering.

 In the first case, a good rule of thumb is that you’ll need to put aside a minimum of 10% of your first year projected sales to a maximum of 30% of those sales for branding and advertising.
 Anything less, and you’re kidding yourself.
 The world is too complicated, people are too busy and unless your offering shines down from the heavens above to warm to hearts of millions spontaneously, it takes real money to get any kind of traction… and on-going investment to ensure that traction turns into momentum that grows your brand community.